 - Ease-of-use: how user-friendly is the noise reduction plugin?

-Let’s discuss each of the top 7 best noise reduction plugins in greater detail to learn why they made this list.
+To learn why they made this list, let's discuss each of the top 6 best noise reduction plugins in greater detail.

 iZotope Spectral De-Noise

-The iZotope Spectral DeNoise (link to check the price at iZotope) is a featured plugin in iZotope’s powerful RX8 “Complete Audio Repair Toolkit”.
-This particular plugin is part of the RX 8 Standard, RX 8 Advanced and RX Post Production Suite 5 editions.
+The iZotope Spectral DeNoise is a featured plugin in iZotope's powerful RX 10 “Complete Audio Repair Toolkit”.
+This particular plugin is part of the RX 10 Standard and RX 10 Advanced.

-The iZotope Spectral De-noise is a powerful denoiser plugin designed to remove stationary or slowly changing tonal noise and broadband hiss from recorded audio signals.
+The iZotope Spectral De-noise is a powerful denoiser plugin designed to remove stationary or slowly changing tonal noise and broadband hiss from your multitracks.
 It works by learning the noise profile of the audio and then subtracting it, in real-time, from the signal.

 Like many high-end denoiser plugins, the iZotope Spectral De-noise excels at removing static (non-dynamic noise profiles).
 Tape hiss, HVAC systems, outdoor environments, line noise, ground loops, camera motors, fans, wind, and complex buzz with many harmonics can be virtually eliminated from a signal with proper settings.

 The Spectral De-noise plugins can be set to “learn” a specified noise profile and remove this fixed profile from the audio signal.